biicode/docs/arduino/gettingstarted.rst

 Getting started
 ===============

 This example shows how to install biicode, code your first "blink", and also a non blocking blink reusing from the blink library and upload it to your Arduino.
-You don't need to install the blink library, biicode will download and configure it automatically for you, |fenix_blink_biicode_link|
+You don't need to install the blink library, biicode will download and configure it automatically for you, |fenix_blink_biicode_link|.

 .. |fenix_blink_biicode_link| raw:: html

-   <a href="https://www.biicode.com/fenix/fenix/blink/master" target="_blank">it is already in biicode!.</a>
+   <a href="https://www.biicode.com/fenix/fenix/blink/master" target="_blank">it is already in biicode!</a>

 1. Installing biicode and Arduino tools
 ---------------------------------------

-First |downloads_link| and install biicode
+First |downloads_link| and :ref:`install biicode<arduino_installation>`.

 .. |downloads_link| raw:: html

    <a href="https://www.biicode.com/downloads" target="_blank">download</a>

-Then, open the console and type
+Then, open the console and type:

 .. code-block:: bash